Some of the healthiest water in the world

 Iceland is rich in groundwater due to porous bedrock and high precipitation.
 Groundwater moves slowly but surely through geologic formations of soil, sand, and rocks that clean it along the way.
 In Iceland, the bedrock is mostly made up of basalt, making the water less acidic than in other countries (pH 6,5–9,5) giving it the classification of “soft water” because of low calcium and magnesium levels.

-The water flows best through volcanic zones where the bedrock is relatively new.
+The Icelandic water flows best through volcanic zones where the bedrock is relatively new.
 If it comes into contact with hot igneous rock formations it heats up, rises to the surface, and creates geothermal areas.
 These geothermal water sources enable us to heat our houses in an environmentally friendly manner.
 Of course, the geothermal origin also means that our warm water sometimes smells of sulfur.
-The smell can take some getting used to but don’t worry, it is perfectly natural and healthy to bathe in.
+The smell is a bit unique but don’t worry – it is perfectly natural and healthy to bathe in.

-In Iceland, 96% of the water we consume is sourced from groundwater.
+In our country, 96% of consumable Icelandic water comes from groundwater.
 When you turn on the tap in an Icelandic home – or in your Hotel Rangá bathroom – what you see is what you get: clean H2O from the nature around you.

 #AskGuðmundur Question: Is stream water drinkable all around Iceland?